kavinkishore0102/Stock-price_perdiction/README.md

 - **Prediction**: Forecast future stock prices using the trained model.
 - **Challenges**: Consider external factors like market trends and competition.
 - **Applications**: Aid investors and analysts with valuable financial insights.
-- **Example**: An RNN model predicted Apple Inc.'s stock with 93%-97% accuracy【3†source】.
+- **Example**: An RNN model predicted Apple Inc.'s stock with 93%-97% accuracy.